fcamblor/awesome-java/README.md

 ## Continuous Integration

-*Tools which support continuously building, testing and releasing applications.*
+*Tools which sdupport continuously building, testing and releasing applications.*

 * [Bamboo](https://www.atlassian.com/software/bamboo) - Atlassian's solution with good integration of other products.
 You can either apply for an Open Source license or buy it.
 * [CircleCI](https://circleci.com/) - Hosted service with a free trial.